Latest posts by the anesthesia consultant (see all)

-You’re a 55-year-old man with hypertension scheduled for a right colon removal for colon cancer.
-How likely is it that you could die within 30 days after surgery?
+You’re a 55-year-old man with hypertension, scheduled for surgery for a right colon removal for colon cancer.
+How likely is your death within 30 days after surgery?

 Dr. Daniel Sessler, Chairman of the Department of Outcomes Research at the Anesthesia Institute of the Cleveland Clinic, spoke at the Stanford Anesthesia Grand Rounds last week.
 His lecture, titled “Perioperative Myocardial Injury,” answered the questions above.
 Let me share what Dr. Sessler had to say:

 - Myocardial injury after noncardiac surgery, abbreviated as MINS, is a common, silent, and deadly problem.
 Dr. Sessler described mortality related to surgery as the third leading cause of death in America, behind cardiovascular disease and cancer, and he cited myocardial injury as the leading cause of death after surgery.